 Lisa, now 21, grew up in Phoenix and graduated from Washington High School.
-She is now a junior studying business management and marketing at Arizona State University and expects to graduate with her bachelor’s degree in 2017.
+She earned her bachelor’s degree, in business management and marketing, at Arizona State University, in 2017.

 Lisa adds that watching small businesses start and grow is an exciting process, “It’s really interesting seeing someone have their own business and know that they’re on the right path when they start having all of these customers and these positive experiences that they set out to accomplish and achieve.”